Mixtures of g-priors in Generalized Linear Models: Mixtures of -Priors

 Comparing \eqref{eq:u_post_hyper-g} and \eqref{eq:u_post_robust} reveals an interesting finding: the robust prior can be viewed as a truncated hyper-$g$ prior, with an upper bound increasing with $p_\MM$ and decreasing with $n$.
-In fact, the robust prior includes the hyper-$g$ prior \eqref{eq:Hyper-g}, and also the following hyper-$g/n$ prior as special cases.
+In fact, the robust prior includes the hyper-$g$ prior \eqref{eq:Hyper-g}, and hyper-$g/n$ prior as special cases.

-\item[\emph{Hyper-$g/n$ prior}] \citep{Liang_etal_2008}:
+\item[\emph{Hyper-$g/n$ prior}] \citep{Liang_etal_2008}

 \item[\emph{Intrinsic prior}] \citep{Berger_Pericchi_1996, Moreno_etal_1998, Womack_etal_2014} is another mixture of $g$-priors that truncates the support of $g$.
-It has the hyper prior:
+It has the hyper prior

 Under the intrinsic prior, the parameter $g$ is truncated to have an lower bound $n / (p_\MM + 1)$, which corresponds to an upper bound of $u$ to be $(p_\MM + 1) / (n + p_\MM + 1)$.
 As shown in Table \ref{tb:tCCHg_parameters}, the intrinsic prior is also in the CHIC family.